Buzzlogix/Buzzlogix-NLP-API-iOS-SDK/README.md

 How To Configure:
 =================
-The generated code might need to be configured with your API credentials.
-To do that, open the file "Configuration.h" and edit it's contents.
+The generated code reads configuration values from the App-Info.plist file.
+The App-Info.plist dictionary must contain the following configuration entries.

+	Apikey		Supply your API Key.

 How to build and use via CocoaPods:
 =============